projectnessie/iceberg-catalog-migrator/README.md

 Console will clearly print that only these identifiers are used for table migration.
 Rest of the behavior will be the same as mentioned in the previous sections.

-# Appendix A: Iceberg catalogs
-Iceberg supports managing the iceberg tables using the following  Iceberg Catalogs:
-* CUSTOM (By plugging in the jar and providing implementation class name)
-* DYNAMODB
-* ECS
-* GLUE
-* HADOOP
-* HIVE
-* JDBC
-* NESSIE (Arctic)
-* REST